tonyyeung99/DrawApp/README.txt

 A simple console version of a drawing program.
 At this time, the functionality of the program is quire limited but this might change in the future.

-The program should work as follows:
+The program works as follows:
  1. Create a new canvas
  2. Start drawing on the canvas by issuing various commands
  3. Quit